petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-structure-for-frequently-asked-questions.md

 Now the structure is ready to use, and you can add FAQs or Event web content articles to your site.

 These types of content can't be displayed properly without templates for them though.
-You'll add a [template for your Event structure](./adding-a-template-to-display-an-event.md) next.
+Add a [template for your Event structure](./adding-a-template-to-display-an-event.md) next.

 ## Relevant Concepts